Prisoner security categories in the United Kingdom

 In the United Kingdom, prisoners are divided into four categories of security.
-Each adult is assigned a category, depending on the crime committed, the sentence, the risk of escape, and violent tendencies.
-The categories are single letters, in alphabetical order, with 'A' as the most secure, and 'D' the least.
+Each adult is assigned to a category according to their crime, sentence, the risk of escape, and violent tendencies.
+The categories are designated with the letters A to D, with A being the highest level of security, and D the lowest.

-There are three different prison services in the United Kingdom, and separate services for the three Crown Dependencies.
+There are three different prison services in the United Kingdom, and separate services for the three Crown Dependencies, i.e., the Channel Islands jointly and the Isle of Man.
 His Majesty's Prison Service manages prisons in England and Wales, and also serves as the National Offender Management Service for England and Wales.
 Prisons in Scotland are managed by the Scottish Prison Service and prisons in Northern Ireland are managed by the Northern Ireland Prison Service.
-The Isle of Man and the Channel Islands have their own prison administrations.

 Prisoner categories in England and Wales

-Prisons in England and Wales are divided into several categories relating to the age, gender and security classification of the prisoners it holds.
+Prisons in England and Wales are classified based on the age, gender, and security needs of the prisoners they hold.

 Male adult prisoners

 Male adult prisoners (those aged 18 or over) are given a security categorisation soon after they enter prison.
 These categories are based on a combination of the type of crime committed, the length of sentence, the likelihood of escape, and the danger to the public if they were to escape.
 The four categories are:

 Category A, B and C prisons are called closed prisons, whereas category D prisons are called open prisons.

-Category A prisoners are further divided into Standard Risk, High Risk, and Exceptional Risk, based on their likelihood of escaping.
+Category A prisoners are further divided into standard risk, high risk and exceptional risk, based on their likelihood of escaping.

-Men on remand are held in Category B conditions with the exception of some of those who are held to be tried on (very) serious offences.
-These men are held in "Provisional Category A" conditions.
+Men on remand are held in category B conditions with the exception of some of those who are held to be tried on (very) serious offences.
+These men are held in "provisional category A" conditions.

-Escape List prisoners
+Escape list prisoners

-Prisoners who have made active attempts to escape from custody are placed on the holding prison's Escape List.
-These prisoners (sometimes referred to as "E men" or "E List men") are required to wear distinctive, brightly coloured clothing when being moved both inside and outside of the prison and are handcuffed.
+Prisoners who have made active attempts to escape from custody are placed on the holding prison's escape list.
+These prisoners (sometimes referred to as "E men" or "E list men") are required to wear distinctive, brightly coloured clothing when being moved both inside and outside of the prison and are handcuffed.
 In addition they are required to change cells frequently and to have their clothes and some of their personal property removed from their cell before being locked in for the night.